google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 {% include modules/takeaway.liquid title="Key Takeaway" list=page.key-takeaways.test-page %}

-We are going to concentrate on using Chrome Developer tools in this guide.
-The Chrome Devtools let you inspect any aspect of a web-page in real-time and also make changes on the fly.
+We are going to concentrate on using Chrome Developer Tools in this guide.
+The Chrome DevTools let you inspect any aspect of a web-page in real-time and make changes on the fly.
 It also has mobile emulation built in so that you can rapidly test your layouts across a huge number of screen sizes without the need to touch a mobile device.